boto/botoflow/doc/source/index.rst

 Introduction:

-The AWS Flow Framework in Python is a programming framework that works together with Amazon Simple Workflow Service (Amazon SWF) to help developers build asynchronous and distributed applications that process work asynchronously and distribute the processing across components that execute remotely.
+The botoflow is a programming framework that works together with Amazon Simple Workflow Service (Amazon SWF) to help developers build asynchronous and distributed applications that process work asynchronously and distribute the processing across components that execute remotely.
 Using the